+Excavations are difficult and of high risk with underground utilities.
 Protection of underground utilities or facility (UF) is of vital importance to Bradbury Stamm Construction and its clients.
 Underground utilities are gas lines, electric lines, water, storm and sanitary sewer pipelines and communication lines for telephone, fiber optic and cable television.
 These lines are the property of the utilities owners or the property owner -Underground Facility Owner (UFO).
 They are obstacles to be worked around or removed and replaced.

-The Pipeline Safety Bureau is able to assess administrative fines for failing to call NM 811\ for UFO spots, failing to report damage to UF(s) within 5 days, for damage to the underground facility if mechanical equipment was used within 24 inches of the line and for failure to take "reasonable care".
-Second offense of either can be a \$25,000 fine and the cost of repair and losses incurred by entities affected by the utility interruption.
+The Pipeline Safety Bureau can assess administrative fines for failing to call 811 for UFO spots, failing to report damage to UF(s) within 5 days, for damage to the underground facility if mechanical equipment was used within 24 inches of the line and for failure to take "reasonable care".
+The second offense of either can be a \$25,000 fine and the cost of repair and losses incurred by entities affected by the utility interruption.